 Contents

-In 2011, Steven Applebaum offered to help us reach out to Claw developers and has since been conducting interviews with people who had worked on the game at Monolith.
-So far, he's managed to contact and talk to three people:
+In 2011, Steven Applebaum offered to help us reach out to Claw developers and has since managed to contact and interview three people who had worked on the game at Monolith:

 Ed Anderson (cutscene animator)